hansetag/iceberg-catalog/README.md

 Our next milestones are:
 * Release 0.4.0 early October including anticipated features such as GCP support, soft-deletions, security improvements and caching
-* Release 0.X.0 end of October / early November including authorization, UI and various management APIs.
+* Release 0.5.0 end of October / early November including authorization, UI and various management APIs.
 From this release onwards, we also consider management APIs stable.
+* Following Release 0.5.0 we will focus on docs and simplify usability

 # Scope and Features